Part one of my commentary on Deleuze’s Kant seminars

 Deleuze’s geometrical proof of the a priori synthetic judgment

 If we say a triangle is “three straight lines enclosing a space,” this is a standard analytical judgment, equivalent to saying “A is A,” the concept of the triangle is contained in its definiton.
 Yet there is another way a triangle as a triangle can be spoken, through Euclid’s proposition; “the three angles of a triangle are equal to two right-angles” (1, 17).
-This has the appearance of an analytical judgment, it is both universal, it is true of all triangles, and necessary, the figure must demonstrate this to be a triangle.
+This has the appearance of an analytical a priori judgment, it is both universal, it is true of all triangles, and necessary, it is true for all viewers.
 Yet it is not contained within the concept of the triangle, therefore it is synthetic, i.e. a synthetic a priori judgment.
 This is a synthetic judgment that does not rely on exterior empirical experience for its proof; the action of drawing the proof is contained a priori within the judgment.
 Rather than a concept Deleuze describes the synthetic a priori judgment as a rule of construction; “the rule according to which one produces in experience an object which conforms to the concept” (1, 19).

 Deleuze returns to the triangle as proof; the concept of the triangle; three straight lines enclosing a space, as an a priori judgment, does not give us its means of construction.
 This is given in the spatio-temporal synthesis of the concepts of the straight line and the circle, which together produce the triangle.
 The synthetic a priori thus combines concepts; straight line, circle, with what we know from experience, that together they can be used to construct a triangle.
 A further example of an a priori synthetic judgment; “the straight line is the shortest path between two points,” synthesises two concepts, that of the line and that of the curve, to give us the spatio-temporal attribute of “shortest path.”
 This leads Deleuze to say: